DantaFramework/JahiaDF/README.md

 # Danta - JahiaDF Project

+Danta is the agnostic multi-platform templating engine. enables developers and IT teams to use technologies they already know, expediting the creation and leveraging of reusable technical assets.

 Danta - JahiaDF (Digital Factory) Project is the maven project contained source codes specifically for Jahia.

 ## Documentation